2022 Festival

 Brigid Kaelin

 Brigid Kaelin is an award-winning Americana, multi-instrumental musician and storyteller, who uses her music to chronicle motherhood and feminism.
 She plays accordion, piano, musical saw, guitar, ukulele and various other things with strings.
-She has been a friend of OT since our first year in 2018, and has been part of every festival sinc
+She has been a friend of OT since our first year in 2018, and has been part of every festival since.

 Emma Pildes has a personal connection to the Janes as both her father and brothers figure into the plot of the film.
 She is an Emmy-nominated filmmaker, making her directorial debut with The Janes.
 She has an extensive background and boundless love for non-fiction storytelling, which shines through in this powerful documentary.